james-cole/manifold-lab/content/publication/bhome-brain-2025/index.md

 # Summary.
 An optional shortened abstract.
 summary: |
-  'Quantitative susceptibility mapping in DLB and PD'
+Quantitative susceptibility mapping in DLB and PD

 tags:
 - Dementia with Lewy Bodies